MitchellGay/MLB-Pitch-Data-Insights/README.md

 ## Features

-- Scrapeed and imported MLB pitcher data from multiple sources (API, CSV, web).
+- Scraped and imported MLB pitcher data from multiple sources (API, CSV, web).

 - Uses BeautifulSoup to extract stats from ESPN.